selfscrum/hazupatterns/reference-data/README.md

+# Reference Data Management

+## Artifacts in Hazu
+* Reference Data Entity
+* Reference Point

+## Artifacts in Make
+### Flows
+* Store Reference Data in a Database - synchronize a Hazu Reference Data Entity to Make

+### Data Stores
+* Reference Data Dictionary - list of all reference data entities
+* Reference Data Store - all reference data is stored here

 ## Use Case "Store Reference Data in a Database"

 Hazu doesn't provide a feature to maintain reusable data entities.
 Thus we have to implement this as an application extension.